Compare Sony Inzone H6 Air vs Razer BlackShark V3 Pro

 Product 1: Sony Inzone H6 Air

-The detachable boom microphone was broadly praised as clear, natural, good, or better than expected for a headset mic.
+The boom microphone was broadly well liked, often described as clear, natural, warm, or better than typical headset mics.

 Product 2: Razer BlackShark V3 Pro